captaincornholio/captaincornholio.github.io/_posts/2017-03-28-same-old-prom-story-part-iv.markdown

 # An Unrelated Uplifting Conclusion

 So let us flashback to my senior year one last time.
 In my English literature class, we did a unit on satire which included a satirical essay by Jonathan Swift titled "A Modest Proposal" from the eighteenth century.
 Swift suggested that poor Irish citizens sell their children to be eaten by the rich.
-One of our assignments was to write a satircial essay in which we propose an outlandish solution for a problem that we face.
+One of our assignments was to write a satirical essay in which we propose an outlandish solution for a problem that we face.
 Now I do not consider myself a great writer, but I think my essay is easily one of the greatest things I have ever produced.
 I posted it on Pastebin a few years back, but it is time to bring it home.

 > [Name redacted]
 >